-١, CTIM Membership No.:
+I CTIM Membership No.:

 CTIM Membership No.:

-to vote on my behalf at the Twenty-Sixth Annual General Meeting of the
+vote on my behalf at the Twenty-Sixth Annual General Meeting of the

 Institute to be held on Saturday, 9 June 2018 at 9.30 a.m. (or at any adjournment thereof).

 Strike out whichever is not desired

-No. Resolution For Against

-1. To elect not more than four (4) Council Members for the 2018/2022 term by secret ballot.
-(Ballot papers for secret ballot will be provided to each proxy holder on registration of the proxy holder on 9 June 2018 before the commencement of the AGM at 9.30 a.m.)
-N/A

-2. To re-appoint the Auditors for the ensuing year.
-(No te)

-Note: Please ensure that "X" is marked with legible ink for fluid or tape will render this vote for Resolution 2 inv ny other mark o or correction
+No. Resolution For Against 1.
+To elect not more than four (4) Council Members for the 2018/2022 term by secret ballot.
+(Ballot papers for secret ballot will be provided to each proxy holder on registration of the proxy holder on 9 June 2018 before the commencement of the AGM at 9.30 a.m.) Ν /A 2.
+To re-appoint the Auditors for the ensuing year.
+(Note) Note: Please ensure that "X" is marked with legible ink for Resolution 2.
+The use of an fluid or tape will render this vote for Resolution 2 invalid. ny other mark o or correction

-Signe d this day of 2018
+Signed this ...... day of .....
+2018

-- ture :
+Signature :

-in the presence of (Nan ne of Witness),
+in the presence of .
+(Name of Witness),

-Membership No. :
+CTIM Membership No. :

-Signa ture of Witness : Date :
+Signature of Witness : .
+Date : --------------------------- -------- --

-Witness shall be another member of the Institute entitled to vote at a meeting of the Institute
+\ Witness shall be another member of the Institute entitled to vote at a meeting of the Institute

+.... cut from here....

-sha Inst 2.
-Arti eve one enti 3.
-A m not pro.
-4. App cle 34(2) provides that a Member may appoint a proxy who il either be an Associate Member or Fellow Member of the itute. cle 52 provides that subject to the provisions of Article 56 ry member present in person and entitled to vote shall have vote and upon a poll every member present or by proxy and tiled to vote shall have one vote. member whose subscription is overdue as at 1 May 2018 shall be entitled to vote on any question either personally or by xy at any General Meeting of the Institute or at a poll. pointment of proxy. (b) the instrument of app presence of another me at a meeting of the Instit (c) the proxy may be appoin any adjournment of such 5.
-To be effective for the purpo be held on Saturday, 9 Jun proxy must be deposited at Sdn Bhd, Lot 6.05, Level Bandar Utama, 47800 Peta 9.30 a.m. on Thursday, 7 Jun mber of the Institute; and Inted for a specifie meeting.
-Ise of the Annual ( 2018, the instru Boardroom Corpo 6, KPMG Towe aling Jaya, Selan ute entitled to vote ad meeting and for General Meeting to ment appointing a brate Services (KL) r, 8 First Avenue,
+- Article 34(2) provides that a Member may appoint a proxy who shall either be an Associate Member or Fellow Member of the Institute. - 2.
+Article 52 provides that subject to the provisions of Article 56 every member present in person and entitled to vote shall have one vote and upon a poll every member present or by proxy and entitled to vote shall have one vote. - 3.
+A member whose subscription is overdue as at 1 May 2018 shall not be entitled to vote on any question either personally or by proxy at any General Meeting of the Institute or at a poll. - 4.
+Appointment of proxy. - The following conditions shall apply to the appointment of a proxy: (a) the instrument appointing a proxy shall be in the form specified above and can be downloaded from the Institute's Website under 'Members Only'; - (b) the instrument of appointment shall be signed in the presence of another member of the Institute entitled to vote at a meeting of the Institute; and - (c) the proxy may be appointed for a specified meeting and for any adjournment of such meeting. - 5.
+To be effective for the purpose of the Annual General Meeting to be held on Saturday, 9 June 2018, the instrument appointing a proxy must be deposited at Boardroom Corporate Services (KL) Sdn Bhd, Lot 6.05, Level 6, KPMG Tower, 8 First Avenue, Bandar Utama, 47800 Petaling Jaya, Selangor not later than 9.30 a.m. on Thursday, 7 June 2018.

-(a) the instrument appointing a proxy shall be in the form specified above and can be downloaded from the Institute's Website under 'Members Only';

-cut from here